BeatrizUlian/Handcrafted-bikes/README.md

 # Handcrafted-bikes
-Project made for the Project Code Phase I from the New York Public Library.
+Landpage project made for the Project Code Phase I from the New York Public Library.